refeed/tirith-workshop/README.md

 -   Even with current engines there are still manual approvals needed ending up in ticketing systems
 -   Hardcoded IaC, you need several code bases
 -   Policies are not going beyond resources configuration!
 Why not going to cost or even CI/CD definitions?

-[TODO: Add more explanations and Terraform examples]{.mark}

-Imagine that in an organisation, you have an IaC codebase and you want to ensure that every **aws_lambda_function** inside the codebase has memory set to 128 or even lower than 128.
+Imagine that in an organisation, you have a lot of IaC codebases and you want to ensure that every **aws_lambda_function** inside the codebase has memory set to 128 or even lower than 128.
+With one same Tirith policy, we can do evaluations on any IaC codebases.

 ### Philosophy of Tirith

+The name is from Minas Tirith, some kind of fort or castle in the Lord of the Rings.
+The idea is that Tirith is a fort that guards your infrastructure.

 To run Tirith, the user has to provide two files: the input, and the policy.
 Tirith will then evaluate the policy against the input, and then